 Here's a short video of a natural black opal from Virgin Valley.

 The surface wrinkles are not cracks and don't penetrate the opal.
 When dry, they look waxy but do not penetrate like the angel hair in so many Australian stones.
 Skin to skin play of color; full rainbow, this pattern is as close to Harlequin as you can get without being square tiles.
-Measures 1 1/2 " x 1 1/2" x 1" over an ounce.
+Measures 1 1/2 " x 1 1/2" x 1" and it's over an ounce.

 This opal is one of 4 pieces of a crystal branch that has a ghost, or white inclusion down the center.
 This has it's own broad flash winking play of color.
-It is Green multi color showing some irregular pattern harlequin from one angle
+It is Green multi color showing some irregular pattern harlequin from one angle.

-This remaining section is priced at $600 ~1"x11/2"x3/4".
+This remaining section is ~1"x11/2"x3/4".